substantial/authorization_attrs/README.md

 attributes for each user and storing the records's attributes, we gain the ability to easily search by permission in a database or search engine.

+## Why another framework?

+There are two primary reasons to use an authorization framework like this.

+1. You need to search via permission either directly or else in a separate service such as a search engine and don't want to duplicate your authorizations logic.
+Avoiding such duplications and rewrites will improve both code quality and your personal efficiency.
+2. You think that such searches are likely to be required as your application grows and want to maintain that flexibility.

+Reasons not to use this:

+1. Using a separate table for authorizations incurs a performance penalty for most authorizations on single records, which is a common use case.
+Since this is a penalty relative to what is usually a fast operation, this may or may not be relevant to your application.
+Check the benchmarks and your own application's bottlenecks to see if this trade-off is acceptable to you.
+2. Additional (though minimal) maintenance is required to keep your authorizations table up to date.

+AuthorizationAttrs can easily exist alongside other authorization frameworks, so use as little or as much of it as you want.

 ## Example

 Say you're working on an application with organizations and groups within them.